the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 The CFF schema requires at least one author in the `CITATION.cff` file.
 Click the "Add author" button to open a form for adding an author.
 Fill the relevant fields for authors.
-Adding the ORCID is recommended.
+Adding their ORCID is recommended.

 ```{figure} ../../figures/cffinit-2.jpg
 ---